-I've been putting up high 7s problems and harder since i was 16 and bouldering wasn't that popular so i feel like i've seen a fair bit of development nowadays.
-In a way i'm psyched more than ever nowadays and as my base level and strength improves there are some fantastic projects I can get my mits on for the first time.
-When i'm not climbing i like playing a bit of Scrabble with Katie, trail running or woodwork (yes I am boring).
+I've been putting up high 7's problems and harder since I was 16 and bouldering wasn't that popular, so I feel like I've seen a fair bit of development nowadays.
+In a way now I'm psyched more than ever and as my base level and strength improves there are some fantastic projects I can get my mitts on for the first time.

 - Refine the team by